-The Kansas Commission on Judicial Qualifications was established by the Supreme Court of the State of Kansas on January 1, 1974.
-The Commission, created under the authority granted by Article 3, Section 15 of the Kansas Constitution and in the exercise of the inherent powers of the Supreme Court, is charged with assisting the Supreme Court in the exercise of the Court's responsibility in judicial disciplinary matters.
+Under authority granted by Article 3, §§1, and 15 of the Kansas Constitution, the Commission on Judicial Conduct (formerly known as the Commission on Judicial Qualifications) was established by the Supreme Court of Kansas on January 1, 1974.
+The Commission, subject to the Supreme Court's direction and approval, assists the Supreme Court in the exercise of the Court's responsibility in judicial disciplinary matters.

-Originally conceived as a one-tier system with nine members, the Commission functioned effectively for a quarter century before significant change was implemented.
-On May 1, 1999, a two-tier system was adopted, expanding the Commission from nine to fourteen members, including six active or retired judges, four lawyers, and four non-lawyers.
-The members are divided into two panels.
-One panel meets each month.
-In formal matters, one panel investigates the complaint, while the other conducts the hearing, thus separating the investigative and judicial functions.
-All members are appointed by the Supreme Court and serve four-year terms with a twelve-year term limit.
-The Chair of the Commission chairs one panel, while the Vice-Chair chairs the second panel.
+Originally conceived as a one-tier system with nine members, the Commission functioned effectively for a quarter century before the implementation of significant changes.
+On May 1, 1999, the Kansas Supreme Court adopted a two-tier system, expanding the Commission from nine to fourteen members, including six active or retired judges, four lawyers, and four non-lawyers.
+All members are appointed by the Supreme Court and may serve no more than three consecutive four-year terms.